MichalMichniak/FFT/README.md

-# FFT
+# FFT and IFFT
-DIT FFT algorithm implementation
+DIT FFT and IFFT algorithm implementation